na-na-hi/renget/archive/8g2bpu.md

 **Please put newer scene ideas to draw at the top of the list**

+The Troll Slaiyers but with Guildmons (ref at the bottom: http://www.tailsgetstrolled.com/wp-content/uploads/2011/12/trolls_attack_8_by_tailsgetstrolled1-d5hwjh6-449x1024.jpeg

+Sonichu Issue #0 Cover but with Guildmembers

 A group of anon-mons (artist's choice) inside a monster house

 A bipedal mon riding on a quadrupedal mon while holding a stick up pretending to be a knight (either both of them are into this roleplay or the quadrupedal mon has a puzzled expression)